 Most common indicator for negative development of the natural environments is the presence of bare surfaces.
 In general, bare surfaces represent territories on Earth's surface not covered by vegetation.
 The term combines all territories occupied by bare soils and rock outcrops.
 Unfortunately it is one of the most important and typical land cover types all over the world.
+Bare land, whether seasonal or permanently bare, plays an important role in many ecosystems [1].

 Generally, in the temperate regions the rapid development of this type of land cover often is a result of an adverse human impact on the environment, such as mineral exploration, deforestation, intensive cattle breeding and agriculture, etc.

-Nowadays, remote sensing is one of the advanced tools for providing information of the spatial-temporal changes of the areas vulnerable to degradation, especially the mountain environments.
+Nowadays, remote sensing is one of the advanced tools for providing information of the spatial-temporal changes of the areas vulnerable to degradation [2,3], especially the mountain environments [4].
 Multitemporal data obtained from satellite images provide good geographical information for effectively managing of environmental processes within the mountain regions.
-Due to the difficult access to most mountain regions - difficult for physical and/or political reasons - remote sensing is often the only way for investigating large sections of the Earth's surface [1].
+Due to the difficult access to most mountain regions - difficult for physical and/or political reasons - remote sensing is often the only way for investigating large sections of the Earth's surface [5].
 One of the most common applications of remote sensing is mapping and characterizing the surface cover.
 Manual and semi-automatic segmentation of optical images for vegetation, water, snow, rock, human objects, etc. can be based on panchromatic or color images.
-Multi-spectral remote sensing offers the opportunity for automatic classification of surface cover utilizing the variation in reflectivity with wavelength, which differs for most surface types [1, 2].
+Multi-spectral remote sensing offers the opportunity for automatic classification of surface cover utilizing the variation in reflectivity with wavelength, which differs for most surface types [5, 6].

-The present study investigates the spatial-temporal features of the bare surfaces within the Bulgarian part of Ograzhden Mountain.
-Using data from Landsat 8 satellite for a period of 2 years (08.08.2017 - 12.08.2019), a quantitative and qualitative assessment of the status and spatial distribution of the bare surfaces was made.
+The main goal of this study is to describe the vegetation cover spread and its relation to bare surfaces within the Bulgarian part of Ograzhden Mountain.
+The research investigates the spatial-temporal peculiarities of the local environment using data from Landsat 8 satellite for a period of two years (08.08.2017 - 12.08.2019).
+This is a quantitative and qualitative assessment of the status and spatial distribution of the bare surfaces and vegetation cover.
 The results of the study show positive trends, though not everywhere.